gitflow-incremental-builder/gitflow-incremental-builder/README.md

 This property is ignored when [explicitly selected projects](#explicitly-selected-projects) are involved.

-Note: _Before_ 3.8, GIB did non have this property and was implicity applying the `impacted` strategy, see also [issue 44](../../issues/44).
+Note: _Before_ 3.8, GIB did non have this property and was implicitly applying the `impacted` strategy, see also [issue 44](../../issues/44).

 Since: 3.8